conan-io/conan-training2/README.md

 ## Prerequisites

-- Conan version 2.9.2 or higher (recommended, preferably the latest one)
+- A modern Conan 2 version (preferably the latest one)
 - CMake >= 3.23, as we will use CMake presets throughout the training
 - Basic knowledge of C++ and the CMake build system
 - A compatible C++ compiler (such as GCC, Clang, MSVC, or Apple Clang)